ADU Rules in San Francisco, California

 Can I build an ADU in San Francisco?

 Yes.
 ADUs are allowed in RH-1, RH-2, RH-3, RM, RTO zones and most residential districts in San Francisco.
 The maximum size for a detached ADU is 1,200 sq ft (state minimum; local program caps at 850-1,000 sq ft).
-No owner-occupancy is required.
+Owner-occupancy is not required, so you can rent out the ADU.

 How much does an ADU cost in San Francisco?